melikeey/Kotlin-Coroutines-Tabs-Example/README.md

 # Kotlin-Caroutines-Tabs-Example
-This is Tabs and caroutines example.
+This is tabs and caroutines example with Kotlin.

+It downloads image and handle errors with caroutines

 ## Libraries